Slow relaxation and aging phenomena at nano-scale in granular materials

-For the above-discussed features, the ``aging'' of relaxation response to fairly weak perturbations is a natural consequence.
-Namely, a series of periodical moderate-strength shocks applied to previously well-relaxed material (Fig.\,4c and d) gradually shifts the system state towards the one shown in Fig.\,4a and b.
-Nevertheless, the regime shown in Fig.\,4a and b (for which the relaxed front 3 lies to right from the initial position 1) is not reached, because the system response saturates when the relaxation between the shocks becomes able to heal the perturbation $\Delta N_{b}$ produced by every previous shock.
-This saturated value $\Delta N_{b}$ caused by repeated weak perturbing action of a fixed amplitude becomes significanly smaller than the reaction $\Delta N_{b}$ of the well-relaxed system to the initial shocks.
-The transition to such ``aged'' reaction of the system is shown in Fig.\,5 for the simplest situation of identical mesoscopic contacts for which the barriers differ only due to different initial separations $A$).
-This model already fairly well reproduces the experimentally observed (see Fig.\,1c) gradual ``aging'' of the system response to repeated weak shocks.
+For the discussed features, the ``aging'' of the relaxation response to repeated weak shocks breaking small contact portions is a natural consequence.
+Such multiple weak shocks applied to previously well-relaxed material [like in Figs.\,3(c) and 3(d)]. gradually shift the system state towards the one shown in Figs.\,3(a) and 3(b).
+However, that state, for which the relaxed front 3 gets to the right from the initial position 1, is not reached and the system response saturates when the relaxation between the shocks becomes able to heal the perturbation $\Delta N_{b}$ produced by every previous shock.
+This saturated value $\Delta N_{b}$ is significantly smaller than the initial reaction of the well-relaxed system to the first perturbing impact.

-The discussed mechanism of micro-contact destruction/restoration does not necessarily imply impact-like perturbations.
-It is directly relevant to the observations of avalanche precursors in slowly tilted granular packings \cite{Zaitsev2008, JSTAT2010} that can be viewed as internal ``shocks'', after which the relaxation is also due to the discussed mechanism.
-Furthermore, sufficiently gentle tilt-induced strain variations can also cause slow breaking of the mesoscopic contacts as shown in Fig.\,1b.
-If the critical angle is not reached and forth-and-back tilts are periodically repeated (with $\sim1$\,min. period), tilt-induced variations in the demodulated-signal amplitude strongly decrease (become ``aged'').
-However, if the system is again tilted after $\sim1$\,hour rest (during which the broken mesoscopic contacts spontaneosly restore), the excursion of the signal variations also significantly restore (see \cite{JSTAT2010}).
-Very high sensitivity of this technique is related to the fact that atomic-scale (and even sub-atomic) displacements control the observed nonlinear-acoustic response.